npatta01/mobile-deep-learning-classifier/docs/_0_to_do_items.md

 # To Do

 ## 1. Clean up web app
-  - use template
+  - make it a template
   - add option for url link:  "Submit a URL"
-  - in results, want to show similar output as mobile (category, output, probability)

 #### Example web app
 - this is a good example of web app, in terms of presentation